eliranwong/ChromeOSLinux/README.md

 > torbrowser-launcher

-# File organisers

-nautilus for general purpose; gthumb to work with images:

-> sudo apt install nautilus gthumb -y

-Install extensions for nautilus

-> sudo apt install nautilus-admin nautilus-extension-gnome-terminal nautilus-image-converter nautilus-font-manager

-Note: To get a full path on nautils, press "ctrl + l".

-Note: To show/hide hidden files on nautils, press "ctrl + h".

-# Other File Managers
+# File Manager

-As 'nautilus' does not fully work with fcitx / fcitx on Chrome os, fcitx users may use 'nemo' or 'pcmanfm' instead:
+We prefer 'pcmanfm'

-To install pcmanfm, run:
+To install, run:

 > sudo apt install -y pcmanfm pcmanfm-qt pcmanfm-qt-l10n libfm-qt-dev libfm-qt8

+To run:

+> pcmanfm

+or

+> pcmanfm-qt

-To install nemo, run:
+To edit preference, run:

+> pcmanfm --desktop-pref

+or

+> pcmanfm-qt --desktop-pref=general

+We also tested several other file managers on Chome OS:

+* nautilus does not work with fcitx

+* thunar and nemo does not work with clipboard

+# Image Orangiser

-> sudo apt install -y nemo nemo-font-manager nemo-gtkhash nemo-nextcloud nemo-python
+> sudo apt install gthumb -y

+> gthumb

 # Access ALL Files from Linux

 Chrome OS "Files" app can only read Linux home folder, but not other directories.

-It is better to use nautilus to access all Linux files as well as all chrome os + Android files.
+It is better to use 'pcmanfm' to access all Linux files as well as all chrome os + Android files.

 # Access ALL Chrome OS Files from Linux